stephenOdero/alx-low_level_programming/0x01-variables_if_else_while/README.md

-6-print_numberz.c: A program to print all numbers from 0-9 using putchar but without using char data type 7-print_tebahpla.c: A program that prints the lowercase alphabet in reverse followed by a newline 8-print_base16.c : A program that prints all the numbers of base 16 in lowercase followed by a new line
+6-print_numberz.c: A program to print all numbers from 0-9 using putchar but without using char data type 7-print_tebahpla.c: A program that prints the lowercase alphabet in reverse followed by a newline 8-print_base16.c : A program that prints all the numbers of base 16 in lowercase followed by a new line 9-print_comb.c : A program that prints all possible combinations of single-digit number 9-print_comb.c : A program that prints all possible combinations of single-digit number 9-print_comb.c : A program that prints all possible combinations of single-digit number 9-print_comb.c : A program that prints all possible combinations of single-digit number 9-print_comb.c : A program that prints all possible combinations of single-digit number 9-print_comb.c : A program that prints all possible combinations of single-digit number 9-print_comb.c : A program that prints all possible combinations of single-digit number 9-print_comb.c : A program that prints all possible combinations of single-digit number 9-print_comb.c : A program that prints all possible combinations of single-digit number